 At issue in the 2012 election will be two pieces of legislation that affect your credit cards: the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Credit CARD Act of 2009.

 A few months before President Obama signed the CARD Act into law, I appeared on CNN to talk about these changes and how credit card banks can still get around them.
-You can see that video here.

 The contrast is pretty clear.
 President Obama enacted both of these laws with the help of Democratic majorities in the House and Senate and he will proudly defend them in the upcoming campaign.
 The Republican candidates, specifically Mitt Romney and Newt Gingrich, oppose both of the laws and have vowed to repeal them if they are elected president.